GBX9570/gbx9570.github.io/c-guide/basics.md

 # What next?
 That's it!
 You've completed the hardest part of your programming journey - paying attention to a full page of a guide.
 Now you have many many more to go through.
 Good luck!

-* You can name any function whatever you want, so long as its not the same name as another function imported in the same file.
+¹You can name any function whatever you want, so long as its not the same name as another function imported in the same file.
 You cannot have 2 printf's, for example.